humhue/DAOTools/README.md

     or:\
     string_offset = an offset pointing to a string

-Replacing the string offset with 0 is enough to fix this\
+Replacing the string offset with 0 is enough to fix this.\
-The program looks for CONVERSATION_LINE_TEXT (actually not only that), and edits the string offset to 0 (without deleting the orphaned data, since the size difference is minimal)\
+The program looks for CONVERSATION_LINE_TEXT (actually not only that), and edits the string offset to 0 (without deleting the orphaned data, since the size difference is minimal).\
-It does this for every .dlg file inside a directory with extracted .erf files, and builds the .erf file again\
+It does this for every .dlg file inside a directory with extracted .erf files, and builds the .erf file again.\

-The program is pretty slow at patching a .dlg file, because parsing the whole file is required\
+The program is pretty slow at patching a .dlg file, because parsing the whole file is required.\
-When patching the whole QUDAO files extracted from the .erf file (242 .dlg files), it can need as long as 10 minutes to process them, it depends on the number of cores your CPU has got, feel free to report the execution time in the respective issue
+When patching all of the QUDAO files, extracted from the .erf file (242 .dlg files), it can need as long as 10 minutes to process them: it depends on the number of cores your CPU has got, feel free to report the execution time in the related issue.

 # How to use it
     pip3 install construct